 While SOFE will be of great value in almost every geologic setting, the greatest uplift will likely be realized by interpreters working in thin, stacked-pay reservoirs (such as those found in the Permian Basin) or those trying to image and determine rock properties in stratigraphic plays.

 For those who will be at SEG in New Orleans next week, Dr. Jenner will be hosting an invitation-only Lunch & Learn on Tuesday October 20th.
-If you’re interested in attending, please send an email to [email protected] or register by clicking here.

 This transaction involves a group of about 25 Denver-based folks who originally started as AXIS Geophysics and which ION acquired back in 2002.
 This team commercialized the technologies and workflows for anisotropic and azimuthal processing, which ultimately found great utility in fracture detection and sweet spot imaging for hard-rock and unconventional source-rock reservoirs.